edo98811/fs-docker/README.md

 #### Paths

 - **nifti**: The path to the directory containing NIfTI files.
+- **rawdata**: The path to the directory containing rawdata files, can also be the same as nifti.
 - **base_path**: The base directory path for various tools and outputs.
 - **dicom**: The path to the directory containing DICOM files.
 - **reconall**: The path to the directory for recon-all results.